Combo: Co-speech holistic 3D human motion generation and efficient customizable adaptation in harmony: Experiments

 \subsubsection{Metrics}

 We assess the quality of the generated motion from three aspects.
 For the whole body, we utilize \textbf{FMD}~\cite{chen2024diffsheg} to measure the difference between the distributions of the generated holistic motion and ground truth in feature space.
 It can indicate the overall quality of the holistic motions and the coordination among different body parts.
-For body gestures, we use \textbf{FGD}~\cite{yoon2020speech} to measure the distribution difference between generated gesture and ground truth. \textbf{BC}~\cite{li2021ai} quantifies the alignment between the rhythm of the generated gesture and the beat of the audio. \textbf{DIV}~\cite{li2021audio2gestures} is a metric for measuring the variations of the synthesized gesture.
+For body gestures, we use \textbf{FGD}~\cite{yoon2020speech} to measure the distribution difference between generated gesture and ground truth.
+For the above two metrics, we use a Skeleton CNN based encoder and a Full CNN-based decoder as the autoencoder pretrained network following~\cite{liu2024emage}.
+The network is pretrained on both BEAT2 and SHOW datasets. \textbf{BC}~\cite{li2021ai} quantifies the alignment between the rhythm of the generated gesture and the beat of the audio. \textbf{DIV}~\cite{li2021audio2gestures} is a metric for measuring the variations of the synthesized gesture.
 For face expression, we employ two reconstruction metrics.
 The vertex \textbf{MSE}~\cite{xing2023codetalker} is calculated to determine the positional distance, and the vertex L1 difference \textbf{LVD}~\cite{yi2023generating} is used to assess the discrepancy between the ground truth and the generated facial vertices.
 Besides, since this task lacks clear ground, human objective evaluation is another main criterion in our method.
 We conduct an extensive user study to rate the generated motions by different methods in terms of coordination, coherence, and synchronization.